 3. Highlight the contribution of others.

-Use influence to share the limelight with others who have participated in succeed in less visible ways.
+Use influence to share the limelight with others who have participated in success in less visible ways.

 4. Strengthen another’s voice.